plinss/remote-web-objects/README.md

 #### Defining Events ####

-Events can also be bound to API resources, by declaring a list of event types.
+Events can also be bound to API resources, by declaring a set of event types.

 For example, a "clock" API reource that fires a "second" event once per second and a "minute" event once per minute: